 The interior displays include a complete telegraph office; period railroad uniforms; watches; lanterns; an AT&SF railroad calendar collection spanning the period 1914 through 1993; an historical photograph collection, and hundreds of other items related to railroads.
 Kids, young and old, can push a button to 'blow' an 1897 steam locomotive whistle.
 While most of the exhibits are displayed in the main museum building located at the corner of 3rd Street and Anderson Avenue, the museum has two major exterior exhibits on the grounds.
 The Sciumbato house and grocery store are on the National Historic Register.
 Daniel and Mary Sciumbato lived in the house and operated the grocery store from 1901 to 1974.
 The house is furnished in a style consistent with that of the early 1900's, including a 'fainting' bed, a complete dining room, kitchen with kerosene range and ice box, fully furnished bedrooms, and clothing displays, including a black wedding dress from the late 1800's.
 A toy collection from the period rounds out the collections displayed in the house.
 The grocery store was added to the residence in 1916.
 Museum staff have stocked the store with old tins, a meat counter, scales, and all of the other things you would expect in a neighborhood grocery store of that period.

-Admission is free to our seven building Museum (see below), though donations are greatly appreciated.
+Admission to our seven building Museum (see below), is $5 for adults and children over the age of 12.
 A volunteer tour guide well-versed in the displays and the local area takes every visitor on a guided tour.
 Please allow one to two hours for your tour.
-Our hours of operation are 1:00 PM - 5:00 PM Monday through Saturday, from June 1 through September 30.
-Depending on availability of volunteer staff, special tours may be arranged during the off-season by calling 719.384.7500.
+Our hours of operation are 1:00 PM - 4:00 PM Monday through Friday from June 1 through September 30.
+The last tour will begin at 4:00 PM.
+Depending on availability of volunteer staff, special tours may be arranged during the off-season by calling 719 384 7500.
 Please give us as much advance notice as possible.